 The Solution:- Kamo Knots

-Kamo Knot are a revolutionary new way to camouflage the knots for a realistic hairline without the use of harsh bleach.
-The knots are camouflaged by dyeing the root of the hair with a light color dye, (usually color #4 or lighter), before they are hand tied to the lace.
-This surpasses the “bleached knots” effect, without the use of bleach, which can lead to excessive shedding.
+Kamo Knots are a revolutionary new way to camouflage the knots for a realistic hairline without the use of harsh bleach.
+The knots are camouflaged by dyeing the root of the hair with a light color dye (usually color #4 or lighter), before they are hand tied to the lace.
+This surpasses the “bleached knots” effect, without the use of bleach, which which as pointed out earlier can lead to excessive shedding…